Milton D. Cox, Center for Teaching Excellence, Miami University

 Are you interested in innovating your teaching with technology, but don't know where to start?
 Based on the response of last year's presentation, this session will introduce technologies that can help engage students in their own learning.
 The best part is that these tools are all FREE!
 Participants will learn about specific tools that can be downloaded and used "out-of-the-box" by both Mac and PC users, as well as web-based tools that don't require downloads.

-Susan Robison, Principal, Professor Destressor, College of Notre Dame of Maryland
+Susan Robison, Principal, Professor Destressor, Notre Dame of Maryland University

 Faculty work hard, yet secretly worry that they are not working effectively.
 This practical, interactive workshop based on studies on faculty productivity, peak performance, work-life balance, and satisfaction will distill the work habits and practices of the most successful and engaged academics.
 Set up a life management system to take charge of those overwhelming to-do lists and increase your creativity in teaching, research, and service.
 Learn tools to manage priorities, goals, and relationships.